stevebillings/wanderbot/README.md

 ### Navigation

 The robot uses a Virtual Force Field (VFF) algorithm to navigate.
-The VFF algorithm enables it to navigate around most obstacles, but does not prevent it from getting stuck in corners.
+The VFF algorithm enables it to navigate around most obstacles, but does not prevent it from getting stuck in corners (the section above describes how it gets itself unstuck).

 ### ROS dependency